 Here’s a full post on organic vs paid traffic on Amazon.

-Typically, Amazon PPC sales make up 10-30% of Amazon seller’s total sales.
+Typically, Amazon PPC ads make up about 30% of Amazon seller’s total sales.
 If organic sales are $1k/ day, they should expect $100-300/ day in Amazon PPC sales.
 Conversely, if someone has $1k/ day in PPC sales, they receive $3k-10k/ day in organic sales.

 Seller Central vs. Vendor Central